To understand dating and sexual dynamics, you need to understand the sexual marketplace.

 That means that the father could walk away and the mother would still have to take care of the child… On her own.

-So right after the child is born, women need male help and providing more than the man needs the woman.
+So right after the child is born, women need male help and provide more than the man needs the woman.

 Ironically, it’s the mother’s greater commitment that allows the father to potentially neglect the children even more.